NivenT/RGB/README.md

 * 1..0 - Runs the emulator at normal (double, triple, ..., up to 10x) speed

 ## Debugging
-For helping with development, I've build some debugging features into the emulator.
+For helping with development, I've built some debugging features into the emulator.

 * The main one is what happens when you press D. The emulator displays the opcodes its executing (along with their inputs) in real time, and you can scroll through this output via up/down arrows if emulation is paused.